Updated November 2025

 1. Visit Mount Hood

-Standing proudly at 11,249 feet, Oregon’s tallest mountain–Mount Hood–is a hub for tons of outdoor adventures.
+Standing proudly at 11,249 feet, Oregon’s tallest mountain, Mount Hood, is a hub for tons of outdoor winter adventures.

 One of the most popular winter activities at Mount Hood is staying at the Timberline Lodge.
-Every day, you can head out and go skiing/snowboarding at the Timberline Ski Area.
+Every day, you can head out and go skiing/snowboarding at the Timberline Ski Area straight from the front steps (It’s the only ski-in/ski-out lodge in Oregon!)

 You can also snowshoe and cross-country ski at Trillium Sno Park and Billy-Bob Sno Park near Mount Hood.
-This includes the popular mountain trail, Trillium Lake Loop Trail (1.9 miles, easy).
+This includes the popular mountain trail, Trillium Lake Loop Trail (1.9 miles, easy) which you can do on showshoes in the deep packed snow!

 2. Explore the Columbia River Gorge